 1. Check the Thermostat

-If you use a smart thermostat—like one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will be determined by the model you have.
-Refer to the manufacturer’s website for support.
-If you’re still unable to get your Wi-Fi thermostat to work, reach us at 432-237-0168 for heating and cooling service.
+If you have a smart thermostat—like one made by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting is very model-specific.
+Refer to the manufacturer’s website for help.
+If you still can’t get your Wi-Fi thermostat to work, call us at 432-237-0168 for heating and cooling service.

-- Using one hand, quickly turn the breaker to the “on” position.
-If the breaker instantly trips and pops back to “off,” don't try to reset it and get in touch with a professional from Redhawk Heating & Air Conditioning at 432-237-0168 right away.
+Using one hand, firmly switch the breaker to the “on” position.
+If the breaker immediately trips and pops back to “off,” don’t try to reset it and get in touch with a professional from Redhawk Heating & Air Conditioning at 432-237-0168 right away.

 3. Replace the Air Filter